ChetanAuti/techno-sales-dashboard-powerbi/README.md

 The goal of this project is to derive business insights such as:

-*Total Sales & Profit
+*Total Sales & Profit.

-*Top Performing Products
+*Top Performing Products.

-*Brand-wise Sales Distribution
+*Brand-wise Sales Distribution.

-*State-wise Sales Analysis
+*State-wise Sales Analysis.

-*Supervisor Performance Tracking
+*Supervisor Performance Tracking.